karthicks721/Drowsy-Guard/README.md

 Examples include:

-- Drivers wearing sunglasses
-- Poor lighting conditions
+- Very Poor lighting conditions
 - Extreme head movements
-- Real-world nighttime driving

 Nearby rest-stop recommendations also depend on the availability of OpenStreetMap data in the current location.